howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 </Instruction>

-The `signup` and `login` mutations behave very similar.
-Both return information about the `User` who's signing up (or logging in) as well as a `token` which can be used to authenticate subsequent requests against your GraphQL API.
+The `signup` and `login` mutations behave very similarly: both return information about the `User` who's signing up (or logging in) as well as a `token` which can be used to authenticate subsequent requests against your GraphQL API.
 This information is bundled in the `AuthPayload` type.

 <Instruction>